amasoft-dr/cabinets.js/.github/README.md

 ### It is designed to be simple

-In contrast with other state management libraries, it is designed to be simple to use, it is intuitive, you don't even need to read the whole documentation to get your app up and running with Cabinets.js
+In contrast with other state management libraries, it is designed to be simple to use, it is intuitive, you don't even need to read the whole documentation to get your app up and running with kabinets.js

 ### It is not tied to any UI library

 It is not tied to any UI library like React or Vue, you can use it with plain-old-vanilla Javascript, and will work.
-However, we have cabinets-react.js which makes simple integration with React.js.
-Please check **[Cabinets-react.js](https://github.com/amasoft-dr/cabinets-react.js)** to check this project.
+However, we have kabinets-react.js which makes simple integration with React.js.
+Please check **[Kabinets-react.js](https://github.com/andreidim/kabinets-react.js)** to check this project.

 ### It does not have dependencies
-Hence **cabinets.js** is very simple it does not use any dependencies.
+Hence **kabinets.js** is very simple it does not use any dependencies.
 We plan to stick to this principle.
 It is a very small size library, so could be attractive to your project if you want to have low resources size.

 ### It is intended for small-medium size application
-Cabinets main purpose is to be used where it really needs: small-medium size applications we are not competing with other well-established, well stables Global State Containers, so, but there is no technical restriction, you can use it but probably you end up needing some more features that are not present in cabinets.
+Kabinets main purpose is to be used where it really needs: small-medium size applications we are not competing with other well-established, well stables Global State Containers, so, but there is no technical restriction, you can use it but probably you end up needing some more features that are not present in kabinets.